Rated: 18+ · Short Story · Horror/Scary · #1028269

 “I’ll be sure to pass that on to the doctor, Miss Grange.
 Goodnight for now.
 Try to get some sleep.”

 Tony looked down at the two shiny eyes cupped in his hand.
-They looked almost real, as if they were staring up at him.
+They looked almost real as if they were staring up at him.
 He would have to tell the doctor that Miss Grange popped them out again.
 She had been doing so well, too.
 This doll had lasted nearly four months.
-FIve years ago, the woman had done the exact same thing to her real two-year-old daughter, Elizabeth.
+Four years ago, the woman had done the same thing to her real two-year-old daughter, Elizabeth.

 Tony sadly closed the panel.
 She’s never gonna leave here, he thought.
 Not all the medicine and psychological babble in the world is enough to cure her.
 Some folks just aren’t right inside, and that’s all there is to it.
 They belong here.

 “You the drug pusher ’round here, boy?
 Pushing and pushing your cart full of drugs.
-You the Pusher Man?
-Whatcha got fer old Jack, Pusher Man, huh?
+Are you the Pusher Man?
+Whatcha got for old Jack, Pusher Man, huh?
 Whatcha got?”

 “Just something to help you sleep, Mister Stone.”

 In a high-pitched voice, Jack mimicked him, “Just something to help you sleep, Mister Stone.
 What are you, boy, some kinda pansy-ass?”

 Tony lifted the little flap on the door and dropped the pills into the tray.
 “Goodnight, Mister Stone, pleasant dreams.”